Pavithra-Selvaraj/Git-Assignment/README.md

 # Git-Assignment
-This repository is create for bits git assignment
+This repository is created for bits git assignment demonstartion.